FIC 486-VIP-IO2 Motherboard - Part 2

 Bottom row - Regulator set to 3.0V, Regulator set to 3.3V, and Regulator set to 3.45V

 OK, it appears the voltage regulator is doing precisely what it should be.
 Incidentally in the top-left pic, the orange wire shorts pin R4 (Vss aka GND) to S4 (the VOLDET pin), the red wire is in pin R10 (Vcc) and the white wire is in pin S10 (Vss aka GND).
-The DMM then checks the voltage across the red and white wires.
+We can check the voltage across the red and white wires using a voltmeter.

 Intel 80486DX4-100

-The motherboard's manual says it supports up to 100 MHz 80486DX4 CPU, so this came as no surprise.
-The BIOS detected it as a 'DX4-S' running at '100 MHz'.
-My CPU here is the Write-Through S-Spec version, so no WB option which would make it faster.
+The motherboard's manual says it supports 80486DX4 CPUs up to 100 MHz, and this came as no surprise.
+The BIOS detected mine as a 'DX4-S' running at '100 MHz'.
+My CPU here is the S-Spec version with write-through cache;, sadly not the write-back variant which would make it faster.
 I gathered a bunch of benchmarks with the Cirrus Logic CL-GD-5434 1 MB PCI, 256 KB of L2 cache (15ns) and 32 MB of main memory (60ns).
 SpeedSys v4.78 came in at a respectable 43.77.
 Norton SI 8.0 scored 198.4.
 The Doom timedemo got 42.8 fps.

 AMD Am486DX4-100

-Next in was the Am486DX4-100 of which mine is the NV8T so like the Intel above, it's 8 KB L1 cache is Write-Through only.
+Next in was the Am486DX4-100 of which mine is the NV8T so like the Intel above, it's 8 KB L1 cache is write-through only.
 Again, the board's manual tells me this is fully supported, and like the Intel above, it was detected just fine by the BIOS.
 SpeedSys scored 38.57, though it claimed CPU ID is not supported so it incorrectly detected the CPU as an 80486DX4-100.
 Norton SI scored 198.2.
-Doom scored 40.1 fps.
+Doom's timedemo scored 40.1 fps.

 AMD Am486DX4-120

 The 120 MHz AMD is the first chip I tried that pushes this motherboard beyond what the manual claims is its maximum (100 MHz).
-My specific version is the SV8B (8 KB Write-Back cache).
+My specific version is the SV8B (8 KB write-back cache).
 To get this to work I configured the board's jumpers JK1 through JK4 to 40 MHz (since this would mean a 3x multiplier).
 It worked!
 The BIOS detected the CPU as a 'DX4-S CPU' running at '120 MHz'.
-SpeedSys came in at 46.24.
-Doom scored 44.9 fps.
+SpeedSys came in at 46.24 and the Doom timedemo scored 44.9 fps.

 IBM 5x86C-100HB